Topology of cognitive maps: Introduction

 The discovery of place cells was made in the fundamental work of O'Keefe and Dostrovsky ~\cite{OKeefe}.
 These are certain cells in the field CA1 of the hippocampal formation (HF) of mammalian brain reacting on animal's position in physical space.
 This led to a hypothesis that the space is encoded in memory by the place cells.
 Their existence was confirmed for mice \cite{Moser_mice}, rats ~\cite{OKeefe}, rabbits \cite{schvirkov}, bats \cite{Ulanovsky}, monkeys ~\cite{Ono} and humans ~\cite{Ekstrom}.
 This encoding of the physical space is referred to as the cognitive map.
 Conjecturally, the cognitive map can be decoded from neural cells' activity using various mathematical methods.

 The common experiment design in this research area is as follows.
 The animal is placed in a certain environment (arena) where it moves freely.
 As a camera records the position of an animal, the neural activity in its HF is being registered by one of the standard tracking methods: calcium imaging ~\cite{Cannell}, in our case.
 Then, among all the recorded neurons, certain cells are chosen, that correlate most with the animal's position in the arena.
-With this done, the problem is: can the topological properties of the environment (of the configuration space, to be precise) be reconstructed from the time series of the chosen neurons' activity?
+With this done, the problem is: can the topological properties of the environment be reconstructed from the time series of the chosen neurons' activity?
 And which approach is best suited for this problem?

-\rem Present work is the first part of the planned series of papers on our approaches to using topological data analysis (TDA) techniques to reconstruct some basic cognitome features.
+\rem Present work is the first part of a planned series of papers on our approaches to using topological data analysis (TDA) techniques to reconstruct some basic cognitome features.

-One of the main novelties we propose in this paper is making a step towards focusing on system determination of neural groups, extracting a particular part of cognitive hypernets and studying their activity.
+One of the main novelties we propose in this paper is making a step towards focusing on system determination of neural groups, extracting a particular part of cognitive hypernetworks and studying their activity.
 System determination and functional groups were proposed more than half a century ago and developed in detail by Schvirkov \cite{schvirkov}.
 He demonstrated the intersections of neural functional systems in rabbits' visual cortex and the presence of equally determined systems within various other brain regions.